 You are generally treated as having foreign trading gross receipts from a transaction only if certain economic processes take place outside the United States with respect to that transaction.
-However, see \$5 million gross receipts exception below.
+However, see \$5 million gross receipts exception on page 2.

 Generally, a transaction will qualify if two requirements are met: